 - Artistic Expression: Outings to the Arts, Art Classes

 - Digital Literacy: Computer Classes, 1 on 1 Computer Mentoring

 - Safety Net Services: Free Social Worker Consultations, Door to Door Transportation Supports

 Although located in Wallingford, 2/3 of participants come from outside the near-by neighborhood.
 We are actively reaching out across other areas of north central and northeast Seattle, where there are few organized programs for seniors and no senior center is near-by.

 Recent Successes and Current Challenges

-- WCSC’s strong programming and services is evidenced by more and more participants continue to stream through the doors for programs, services, and community events.
-2013 saw nearly a 10% increase in those served from 2012.
-Early 2014 numbers continue to show that programs at WCSC are popular with more than a 10% increase from the same time period in 2013.
+WCSC’s strong programming and services are bringing more participants through the doors.
+2013 saw 13% increase in those served from 2012.
+Early 2014 numbers show a 15% increase in visits from the same time period in 2013.

 With new City support in 2013, WCSC added on-site social work services at 10 hours per week.
 Having a social worker on staff has strengthened our ability to provide resource navigation, decision support and problem-solving to seniors as they face challenges of aging.

 The loss of federal funding for its senior lunch program has prompted WCSC to reaffirm how vital the meal program is to what we offer.
 We’re committed to making this a strong, sustainable program — despite a loss of dollars.
 We are still serving lunch and are following a road map to grow the number of people we serve: building on our strength, adding improvements, creating new partnerships, thinking more holistically to address hidden hunger and food insecurity among our seniors.